tjcrozier/CSCE-3444.001-Group-1/README.md

 - Non-critical errors (e.g., missing docstrings) are logged but not read aloud.
 - Currently only works on WindowOS machines.
+- When generating code summaries, multiple TTS triggers will still overlap.

 ---